 The Samsung 3 is a no frills Chromebook that keeps everything simple.
 It doesn't have a touchscreen, but does provide the speed of 4GB of RAM and a decent typing experience.
 If you just want a simple, inexpensive machine for checking emails or as a spare computer while you're traveling, the Samsung 3 isn't a bad choice.
 If you're looking to use android apps and multitask to your heart's content, you're going to need to upgrade to one of the higher end models.

 Samsung 3 Review

 Cons: Keyboard feels flimsy, loud trackpad

-Like most models, the Samsung 3 scored a 6 in our screen quality testing.
-This was the average score, as every model scored a 6 except for a couple of outliers, which scored a 5 and a 9.
-Its 11.6 inch screen may feel small if you're used to a more traditional 14 inch laptop, but as browsing and video watching on tablets and smartphones becomes more common 11.6 inches is starting to feel downright big.
-The 1366 x 768 resolution is fairly standard amongst Chromebooks and is slightly better than 720p.
-While this is technically high definition, those that value a clear picture may want to opt for something with full high definition 1080p, like the Acer 14.
+Its 11.6" screen may feel small if you're used to a more traditional 14" laptop, but as browsing and video watching on tablets and smartphones becomes more common 11.6" is starting to feel downright big.
+The 1366 x 768 resolution is slightly better than 720p.
+While this is technically high definition, those that value a clear picture may want to opt for something with full high definition 1080p, though this will cost a bit more.

 — Max Mutter and Steven Tata